Climate and Weather in Malta - Blue Grotto

 No, not always.
 The reality is a little more nuanced.
 Don’t expect to be lounging on the beach all year round!
 The weather in Malta is not always as mild as it seems.

-I’ve been living in Malta for over four years and I can tell you one thing: behind the rosy picture there are a few disappointments.
+I’ve been living in Malta since 2017 and I can tell you one thing: behind the rosy picture there are a few disappointments.

 Every year I see tourists arriving in shorts and being surprised by the somewhat capricious weather.
 The cold and wet wind beats their calves.
 They end up wrapping themselves in their still wet beach towel.
 When it’s not a heavy downpour that soaks their clothes as well as the towel!